kvinehout/Functional_connectivity_pipeline/README.md

 6) Topology Measurements
-	a) Using the Brain Connectivity Toolbox a variety of topology Measurements can be calculated
+	a) Using the Brain Connectivity Toolbox a variety of topology Measurements can be calculated on the global connectivity values

 7) Statistics